by Kim Desmond, cofounder of CodingNomads

-Side note: we also now teach Python and Android!
+Side note: we also now teach Python programming!

-Based on popular demand, we’ve expanded our coding retreat offerings so students can choose to learn Python, or learn Android mobile development while traveling with us.
+Based on popular demand, we’ve expanded our coding retreat offerings so students can choose to learn Python programming online or while traveling with us.

-Python is the #2 most in-demand programming language (only after Java!), and Android constitutes 85% of the smartphone operating systems worldwide.
+Python is the #2 most in-demand programming language (only after Java!).
 We’re excited to offer an affordable and fun way to learn these valuable skills too!

-Just like Java, our Python course and Android course focus on teaching practical knowledge that is needed for jobs, and/or for students to build their own projects.
-Please visit our Python course page and Android development course page for more info!
+Just like Java, our Python course focuses on teaching practical knowledge that is needed for jobs, and/or for students to build their own projects.
+Please visit our Python course page for more info!
 Now back to Bali 🙂

 Portfolio project: Cryptocurrency trading app, price predictor and data analyzer